An epidemiological model with waning immunity and reinfection: Model extensions

 The basic model \eqref{EE}--\eqref{EIt0} is designed for scenarios where demographic changes may be neglected, making it suitable for short time horizons.
 In this framework, natural mortality is assumed to be compensated by births, and the model focuses on disease dynamics rather than population demographics.
-However, for longer-term studies, explicit consideration of births and deaths becomes necessary, particularly since deaths due to infection are not directly compensated by additional births, and newborns---contrary to the deceased---lack virus-specific immunity.
+However, for longer-term studies, explicit consideration of births and deaths becomes necessary, particularly since deaths due to infection are not directly compensated by additional births, and newborns---contrary to the deceased---lack pathogen-specific immunity.

 To this end we may introduce explicit demographic processes by adding compartments for individuals who have never been infected: $S_{\infty}(t)$ for susceptible individuals with no previous exposure, and $I_{\infty}(t,\theta)$ for individuals experiencing their first infection.
 Additional parameters $\mu_{\infty}(\theta), \rho_{\infty}(\theta), \sigma_{\infty}$ must be introduced, representing mortality rate, recovery rate, and susceptibility for first-time infections, respectively.
+Moreover, note that the introduction of a separate class of fully susceptible individuals allows us to model baseline immunity as different from full susceptibility.
+The parameter functions $\mu_{\infty}(\theta), \rho_{\infty}(\theta), \sigma_{\infty}$ may be treated completely independent of their counterparts $\mu(t,\theta), \rho(t,\theta), \sigma$

 The extended model creates a four-compartment flow: $S_{\infty} \rightarrow I_{\infty} \rightarrow S \rightarrow I \rightarrow S$.
 Individuals who start in $S_{\infty}$, move to compartment $I_{\infty}$ when first infected, and then transition to the general compartment of susceptible individuals $S(t,\tau)$ when recovering from their first infection.
 Subsequent infections follow the original dual-age dynamics.
 Figure \ref{fig:demograph} summarizes the described model structure.